-1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to counsel or to advice by an individual of the accused's choice.
-The counsel or advisor for the accused may be any member of the University community or general public, but shall not be a witness.
-The counsel may participate fully, subject in particular to the Hearing Board Chair's control of a hearing.
+- 1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to counsel or to advice be advised and accompanied at every stage by an individual of the accused's choice.
+The counsel or advisor for the accused may be any member of the University community or general public, but shall not be a witness and shall not participate in a hearing in the capacity of counsel.
+The counsel may participate fully.
+However, the Judicial Codes Counselor may participate fully in a hearing on behalf of the accused. - 2.
+The accused shall have the right to act as his or her own counsel.